ahitron/studenttools/README.md

 - **GPA Calculator** — credit-weighted GPA by year and cumulative, using PHS-specific grade point values for CP, Honors, and AP courses
 - **Final Exam Forecast** — enter your four marking period grades and see exactly what exam score you need for each possible final grade

 No login, no backend.
-Everything is saved locally in the browser.
+All data is saved locally in the browser.

 ---